chris-short/chrisshort.net/content/disclaimer.md

 +++

-The views expressed on this web site are solely Chris Short's.

-They do not reflect the opinions or views of:
+Views expressed on this site do not reflect the opinions or views of:

 * SJ Technologies
 * Cloud Native Computing Foundation